Other treatments

 They are injected in the dermis using a very fine needle in order to raise depressions to the level of the surrounding skin by filling in the lines and wrinkles just under the surface of the skin.
 These biodegradable products are used on all types of wrinkles, facial creases and scars, mostly on superficial lesions.

-Usually two successive sessions are needed to obtain a full correction (collagen: Zyderm-1, Zyderm-2, Zyplast, CosmoDerm; hyaluronic acid: Restylane, Restylane "Fine Lines", Perlane).
+• Restylane is a synthetic product (no known allergy to both products).
+Usually two successive sessions are needed to obtain a full correction (collagen: Zyderm-1, Zyderm-2, Zyplast; hyaluronic acid: Hylaform, Restylane).

 3. Botox: